 This castle, although it’s not the royal family’s home, is actually at least as interesting as Amalienborg and most importantly the building looks much more like we imagine a castle.

-It has quite a wild – and hot! – history: Today’s building was built only from 1907 to 1928, yet it’s already the fourth castle since the very first one, built by bishop Absalon in 1167, was destroyed in fights in the 15th century.
+It has a quite wild – and hot! – history: Today’s building was built only from 1907 to 1928, yet it’s already the fourth castle since the very first one, built by bishop Absalon in 1167, was destroyed in fights in the 15th century.
 The following two castle buildings burned down in 1794 resp.
 1884.

 Since 1918 Christiansborg castle houses the Danish parliament.
-Some parts can be visited whereby the Royal Reception Rooms, that are used for official occasions, are the most interesting part.
+Some parts can be visited whereby the Royal Reception Rooms, which are used for official occasions, are the most interesting part.
 They are richly adorned with furniture and decorations.
 Some were rescued from the two earlier palaces.

 The most surprising are the tapestries by Bjørn Nørgaard, depicting scenes from Danish history, but in colors and style that you would not expect in such a venerable place.